-- 11. Individual judges may continue to hold hearings, conferences, and bench trials in the exercise of their discretion, consistent with this Order. - 12.
-Judges are strongly encouraged to conduct court proceedings by telephone or video conferencing where practicable. - 13.
-Criminal matters before Magistrate Judges, such as initial appearances, arraignments, detention hearings, and the issuance of search warrants, shall continue to take place in the ordinary course. - 14.
-All grand jury sessions in the Southern District of Florida are continued until November 16, 2020.
-The U.S. Attorney's Office and Clerk of Court have advised that they can safely convene no more than two grand jury sessions per week starting that date.
-Accordingly, two grand juries per week will be permitted to resume.
-The Court may issue other Orders concerning future continuances, or additional grand jury sessions, as necessary and appropriate. - 15.
-This Court's most recent Administrative Order on the Coronavirus pandemic (2020-53) states that, although the Speedy Trial Act requires an information or indictment charging an individual with the commission of an offense to be filed within thirty (30) days from the date on which such individual was arrested or served with a summons in connection with such charges, the period from March 26, 2020, until January 4, 2021, is excluded pursuant to 18 U.S.C. § 3161(h)(7)(A) and (B)(iii).
+11. Individual judges may continue to hold hearings, conferences, and bench trials in the exercise of their discretion, consistent with this Order.

+12. Judges are strongly encouraged to conduct court proceedings by telephone or video conferencing where practicable.

+13. Criminal matters before Magistrate Judges, such as initial appearances, arraignments, detention hearings, and the issuance of search warrants, shall continue to take place in the ordinary course.

+14. All grand jury sessions in the Southern District of Florida resumed on November 16, 2020, with no more than two grand jury sessions per week.
+The U.S. Attorney's Office and Clerk of Court will continue to safely convene no more than two grand jury sessions per week until further Order.
+The Court may issue other Orders concerning future continuances, or additional grand jury sessions, as necessary and appropriate.

+15. This Court's most recent Administrative Order on the Coronavirus pandemic (2021-12) states that, although the Speedy Trial Act requires an information or indictment charging an individual with the commission of an offense to be filed within thirty (30) days from the date on which such individual was arrested or served with a summons in connection with such charges, the period from March 26, 2020, until July 6, 2021, is excluded pursuant to 18 U.S.C. § 3161(h)(7)(A) and (B)(iii).
 The Court is cognizant of the right of criminal defendants to a speedy and public trial under the Sixth Amendment, and the particular application of that right in cases involving defendants who are detained pending trial.
 Nonetheless, this Court found that the ends of justice served by excluding this time outweighed the interests of the parties and the public in a speedy trial because the absence of grand jury sessions made it unreasonable to expect the return and filing of an indictment within the period set forth in 18 U.S.C. § 3161(b).
 Likewise, the Court finds that the ends of justice are served by extending again this period of exclusion, and outweigh the interests of the parties and the public in a speedy trial.
 As stated above, this Court has authorized the resumption of only two grand jury sessions per week; ordinarily, according to the U.S. Attorney's Office, there are eleven.
 Additionally, according to the U.S. Attorney's Office, it must present approximately 150 matters to a grand jury for indictment, plus new arrests.
 Given the limited availability of grand jury resources and continued exigent circumstances created by the pandemic, the Court finds that it remains generally unreasonable to expect the return and filing of an indictment within the period set forth in 18 U.S.C. § 3161(b), and an additional period of exclusion will promote the safe and orderly administration of justice.
-The additional period of exclusion shall be for the period from January 5, 2021, until March 15, 2021.
+The additional period of exclusion shall be for the period from March 15, 2021, until July 6, 2021.
 The Court may shorten or extend the period of exclusion as circumstances warrant.
 Any individual judge may enter an Order modifying this additional period of exclusion for any particular case, including upon motion by any party.
-This Order and period of exclusion are incorporated by reference as a specific finding pursuant to 18 U.S.C. § 3161(h)(7)(A) in the record of each pending case where the Speedy Trial Act applies.
+This Order and period of exclusion are incorporated by reference as a specific finding pursuant to 18 U.S.C. \$3161(h)(7)(A)in the record of each pending case where the Speedy Trial Act applies.
 See Zedner v.
 United States, 547 U.S. 489, 506-07 (2006).